 Christian – Richard Madden (Game Of Thrones, Sirens).

 He may not be up for the role of Christian, but oh boy I wish he was.
 He’s certainly who I’m picturing anyway!
 Out of the options that the internet is giving – as much as I would like Ryan Gosling, the booky’s favourite, to take the part, I don’t think he would fit the character.
 Instead, I think I would have to go with the Man of Steel, Henry Cavill.
+Then again, any decent actor taking the part would be a huge dint in their career, so maybe they should just give it to some unknown actor with a pretty face.

 Ana – Brit Marling (Another Earth).